rsdn/CodeJam/PerfTests/docs/Tutorial.md

 // ...
 ```

 Choose a reference implementation and mark it with `[CompetitionBaseline]` attribute. (see the [Choosing a baseline method](SourceAnnotations.md)  section for recommendations).
 Rest of competition methods should be annotated with `[CompetitionBenchmark]` attribute.
+We will use `EqualsForLoop` as a baseline.

-The order of methods is irrelevant, however, it makes sense to place the benchmark method first and group rest of methods by cases they do check.
+The order of methods is irrelevant, however, it makes sense to place the baseline method first and group rest of methods by cases they do check.
 In our example we have two sets of methods, for byte arrays and ulong arrays respectively.
 We prefer to keep same set methods together to ease comparison.

+> **IMPORTANT**
+>
+> Be sure to check that all competition methods use same data and provide the same results.
+If not there's no point to keep the methods in single benchmark as you'll end up comparing apples to orange color.